setevoy2/myBackup/README.md

 - `incretain`: incremental backups number to store in `store`.
 - `runon`: days to run backup on item.
 Available options are: 'mo', 'tu', 'we', 'th', 'fr', 'sa', 'su'.
 Default - daily.

-You can find example in existing config file.
+You can find examples in the existing [config file].

 #### ToDo features